-Dr Laura Machuca Suarez
+Dr. Laura Machuca Suarez

-This is our opportunity to celebrate the individual and unique stories and achievements of Curtin University’s Women in STEMM.
+Produced in collaboration with Curtin University, Rule Breakers is a collection of inspiring stories from women taking up space in male-dominated fields.
+This is our opportunity to celebrate the individual and unique stories and achievements of Curtin University’s Women in STEM.
 Together, let’s share in their pursuit of excellence, and listen to the important lessons they teach everyone, no matter your gender.
-Dr Laura Machuca Suarez is a Senior Research Fellow at Curtin University’s Faculty of Science and Engineering.
-Laura is an environmental microbiologist and a corrosion subject matter expert whose research activities focus on the interaction of microbes with metals, particularly the field of Microbiologically Influenced Corrosion.

 This story and corresponding images have been licensed to the Centre for Stories by the Storyteller.
 For reproduction and distribution of this story/image please contact the Centre for Stories.